 Please tell us about it.
 Whether it is a problem with your Spanish class, the food, your room - we

 cannot try and put it right unless we know about it.
-Each team at the Mariposa has its "boss" -
+Each team at the Mariposa has its "boss".

 And how can I book Spanish classes and a room at the Mariposa?

-Easy - just email Paulette and tell her
+Easy - just email firstname.lastname@example.org with

 your dates.
 There is no deposit, we just ask you to let us know should your plans change for